 EASA is not a Self-Regulatory Organisation (SRO) in itself, but acts as a co-ordination point for best practice in the implementation of self-regulation, as well as operational standards for its national SRO members.
-Part of EASA's role involves coordinating the cross-border complaint mechanism, EASA also collects and analyses top line statistical data on received and resolved complaints, as well as on copy advice requests and pre-clearance from its SRO members each year.
+Part of EASA's role involves coordinating the cross-border complaint mechanism.
+EASA also collects and analyses top line statistical data on received and resolved complaints, as well as on copy advice requests and pre-clearance from its SRO members each year.

-EASA was set up in 1992 to represent national self-regulatory organisations in Europe; in 2004 EASA developed into a partnership between national advertising SROs and organisations representing the advertising industry.
-Today, EASA is a network of 54 organisations committed to making sure advertising is legal, decent, honest and truthful.
-EASA's membership is made up of 38 SROs from Europe and beyond, and 16 advertising industry associations, including advertisers, agencies and the media.
+EASA was set up in 1992 to represent national self-regulatory organisations in Europe.
+In 2004 EASA developed into a partnership between national advertising SROs and organisations representing the advertising industry.
+Today, EASA is a network of 41 organisations committed to making sure advertising is legal, decent, honest and truthful.
+EASA's membership is made up of 27 SROs from 25 European countries, 13 advertising industry associations, including advertisers, agencies and the media, and 1 digital pure play company member.
 EASA is a not-for-profit organisation with a Brussels-based Secretariat.